kradhakrishnan/bblocks/README.md

 ###### 8. Is bblocks available for other languages ?

 I would like to implement wrapper for cython.
+I would love to port it to Windows, but I don't see the usecase nor do I have the time for it.